-3.2.6 The upper edge of the navigation bridge front windows shall be at a height not less than 2000 mm above the deck surface to provide a forward view from the conning position for a person with a height of eye of 1800 mm, when the ship is pitching up to $10^{\circ}$ .
+3.2.6 The upper edge of the navigation bridge front windows shall be at a height not less than 2000 mm above the deck surface to provide a forward view from the conning position for a person with a height of eye of 1800 mm, when the ship is pitching up to 10°.

-In ships where the forward view in the centre-line is obstructed by masts, cranes and other deck structures, two additional positions giving a clear view ahead shall be provided, one on the port side and one on the starboard side of the centreline, no more than 5 m apart.
+In ships where the forward view in the centreline is obstructed by masts, cranes and other deck structures, two additional positions giving a clear view ahead shall be provided, one on the port side and one on the starboard side of the centreline, no more than 5 m apart.

-3.2.7 The horizontal field of vision from the conning position shall be provided over an arc of at least $225^{\circ}$ , that is from right ahead to not less than $22,5^{\circ}$ abaft the beam on either side of the ship.

-3.2.8 From each bridge wing the horizontal field of vision shall be provided over an arc of not less than $225^{\circ}$ , that is from at least $45^{\circ}$ on the opposite bow through right ahead and then from right ahead to right astern through $180^{\circ}$ on the same side of the ship.

-3.2.9 From the main steering position the horizontal field of vision shall be provided over an arc from right ahead to at least $60^{\circ}$ on each side of the ship.

-3.2.10 The ship's side shall be visible from the bridge wing.

-3.2.10.1 The ship side is considered as visible if:
+- 3.2.7 The horizontal field of vision from the conning position shall be provided over an arc of at least 225°, that is from right ahead to not less than 22,5° abaft the beam on either side of the ship. - 3.2.8 From each bridge wing the horizontal field of vision shall be provided over an arc of not less than 225°, that is from at least 45° on the opposite bow through right ahead and then from right ahead to right astern through 180° on the same side of the ship. - 3.2.9 From the main steering position the horizontal field of vision shall be provided over an arc from right ahead to at least 60° on each side of the ship. - 3.2.10 The ship's side shall be visible from the bridge wing. - 3.2.10.1 The ship side is considered as visible if:

-a view from the bridge wing plus a distance corresponding to a reasonable and safe distance of a seafarer leaning over the side of the bridge wing, which needs not to be more than 400 mm, to the location vertically right under the maximum beam of the ship at the lowest seagoing draught is not obstructed (refer to Fig. 3.2.10.1); or the sea surface at the lowest seagoing draught and with a transverse distance of 500 mm and more from the maximum beam throughout the ship's length is visible from the side of the bridge wing (refer to Fig. 3.2.10.2).
+a view from the bridge wing plus a distance corresponding to a reasonable and safe distance of a seafarer leaning over the side of the bridge wing, which needs not to be more than 400 mm, to the location vertically right under the maximum beam of the ship at the lowest seagoing draught is not obstructed (refer to Fig. 3.2.10.1-1); or

-&lt;sup>1The requirements of 3.2.3 to 3.2.14 are applicable to ships with overall length 55 m and more constructed on 1 July 1998 or after this date.
+The requirements of 3.2.3 to 3.2.14 are applicable to ships with overall length 55 m and more constructed on 1 July 1998 or after this date.
 The requirements of 3.2.3 to 3.2.14 are applicable as far as practicable and expedient to ships with overall length less than 55 m.
 Ships of unconventional design, which on the opinion of the Flag State Administration cannot meet the requirements of 3.2.3 to 3.2.14 shall be provided with measures and arrangements to achieve a level of visibility from the bridge that is as near as practical to those requirements.